rcl-identity/docs/index.md

 # Single Sign-On
 A person with a Digital Identity will utilize [Single Sign-On](https://learn.microsoft.com/en-us/azure/active-directory-b2c/custom-policy-reference-sso) provided by the AAD B2C IdP to sign in to multiple web sites using the same sign-in credentials.

-Single Sign-On is compliant with the [Open ID Connect](https://learn.microsoft.com/en-us/azure/active-directory-b2c/openid-connect) specification.
+Single Sign-On is accomplished using the [Open ID Connect](https://learn.microsoft.com/en-us/azure/active-directory-b2c/openid-connect) protocol.
 Using Open ID Connect, the Digital ID issuing organization can set up single sign-on on multiple regional and international websites it directly controls.

 It can also allow its partners and external organizations (*Relying Parties*) use its AAD B2C as an *External Identity Provider* (External IdP) to sign in its users to external websites.